 Homemade Corn Relish with an Electric Pressure Cooker

-When making Corn Relish or any corn dish, I have found that using my pressure cooker is the best option.
-Using the pressure cooker cuts the work in half and make preserving fresh vegetables quick and easy.
-I have tried every way possible to remove corn from the cob with cooking 4 minutes under pressure removing with a paring knife has worked for me the best.
+When making Corn Relish or any corn dish, I have found that using my pressure cooker/Instant Pot is the best option.
+Using the pressure cooker cuts the work in half & make preserving fresh vegetables quick and easy, cooking 4 minutes under pressure.
+I have tried every way possible to remove corn from the cob I have found the Corn Zipper the best ever even better than a paring knife.

 Passing Down the Family Tradition of Canning